 Gain a transnational perspective that will shape their approach to providing services to Latinx communities in the US.

-Participants must be continuing graduate students at Berkeley Social Welfare or another school of social work in California.
+Participants must be continuing graduate students at Berkeley Social Welfare.
 UC Berkeley graduate students from other departments are also eligible (e.g. Sociology, Ethnic Studies, Public Policy, Education, Psychology)

 Participants must speak Spanish at an intermediate level or higher.
 A verbal and written Spanish language assessment is required of all participants before the start of the program.

-Participants must register for the 3-unit Berkeley Summer Sessions SOC WEL 272 course and enroll in BECARI’s summer program.
+Participants must register for the 3-unit Berkeley Summer Sessions SOC WEL 272 course and enroll in Becari Conzatti’s summer program.

 Sin Fronteras Application

-Applications to the 2022 Sin Fronteras- Oaxaca, Mexico Summer Program are now closed.
+Applications to the 2023 Sin Fronteras- Oaxaca, Mexico Summer Program will open in mid-December.

-Every summer, our Center offers a limited number of Sin Fronteras LCOEBH stipends to Latinx MSW students.
-The Sin Fronteras LCOEBH stipend is intended to support students' training in culturally responsive social work practice with Latinx communities.
-Applications for the Sin Fronteras and the Sin Fronteras LCOEBH Stipend are due concurrently.
+Berkeley Social Welfare offers a limited number of Sin Fronteras stipends to eligible MSW students.
+The stipend is intended to support students' training in culturally responsive social work practice with Latinx communities.
+Applications for Sin Fronteras and the accompanying stipend are due concurrently.